 An empathic therapist will help you openly express the real feelings hidden inside.
 This is the only thing that will release you from a constant barrage of self-demeaning apologies.
 When you know without a doubt that the self-loathing voice is not the voice of truth, you’ll be able to hold onto good experiences, believe in them, and believe in all that’s good in you.

 Tragically, it doesn’t seem David Foster Wallace could do that.
-Although many loved him and saw him clearly – he must have become in his own mind what the self-loathing voice made him fear.
+Although many loved him and saw him clearly, he became in his own mind what the self-loathing voice made him fear.